Some cute applications of Lagrangian cobordisms towards examples in quantitative symplectic geometry: Introduction

 \subsection{Acknowledgements}

-We thank Richard Hind for his interest in this work.
-We'd also like to thank the organizers of the Uppsala University-Nantes Workshop on Lagrangian cobordisms and Floer theory for providing a stimulating environment where we first discussed these constructions.
-JH is supported by ERC Grant 850713 (Homological mirror symmetry, Hodge theory, and symplectic topology).
-CM is supported by the Simons Collaboration on Homological Mirror Symmetry.
+We thank Richard Hind for his interest in this work, and Felix Schlenk and Egor Shelukhin for some helpful comments.
+We would also like to thank the organizers of the Uppsala University-Nantes Workshop on Lagrangian cobordisms and Floer theory for providing a stimulating environment where we first discussed these constructions.
+Finally, we thank an anonymous referee for their helpful and detailed comments.
+JH was supported by ERC Grant 850713 and EPSRC Grant EP/Z53528X/1.
+CM was partially supported by the Simons Collaboration on Homological Mirror Symmetry and a Royal Society University Research Fellowship.